Pacta conventa (Croatia): Interpretations of the agreement

 According to the Library of Congress country study on the former Yugoslavia, King Coloman crushed opposition after the death of Ladislaus I of Hungary and won the crown of Dalmatia and Croatia in 1102.
 The crowning of Coloman forged a link between the Croatian and Hungarian crowns that lasted until the end of World War I. Croatians have maintained for centuries that Croatia remained a sovereign state despite the voluntary union of the two crowns.
 A number of Hungarian historians also accept the view that Croatia and Hungary entered in a personal union in 1102 and that, whatever the authenticity of the Pacta conventa, the contents of it correspond to the reality of rule in Croatia.
 However, some Hungarian and Serbian historians claim that Hungary annexed Croatia outright in 1102.
 According to Frederick Bernard Singleton, the Croatians have always maintained that they were never legally part of Hungary.
 In the eyes of Croatians, Croatia was a separate state which happened to share a ruler with the Hungarians.
 The degree of Croatian autonomy fluctuated from time to time, as well as its borders.
 According to Daniel Power, Croatia became part of Hungary in the late 11th and early twelfth century.
 According to the country study on Hungary Croatia was never assimilated into Hungary; rather, it became an associate kingdom administered by a ban, or civil governor.
 In either case, Hungarian culture permeated Croatia, the Croatian-Hungarian border shifted often, and at times Hungary treated Croatia as a vassal state.

 In 1105 Coloman granted privileges to maritime cities in exchange for their submission.
 These included the election of their own bishops and priors which is later only confirmed by the king, prohibition of Hungarians settling in towns.
 Also, the cities did not pay tribute, while royal agents supervised the collection of custom duties without interfering in local politics.

-While Croatian historian Nada Klaić thinks that some sort of surrender occurred in 1102, giving the Croatians light terms, Slovenian historians Matjaž Klemenčič and Mitja Žagar believe the Pacta Conventa never actually existed, but the story about it was important to support the Croatian position later in the Habsburg monarchy of rights on the basis of that agreement.
+While Croatian historian Nada Klaić thinks that some sort of surrender occurred in 1102, giving the Croatians light terms, Slovenian historians Matjaž Klemenčič and Mitja Žagar believe the Pacta Conventa never actually existed, but the story about it was important to support the Croatian position later in the Habsburg monarchy as being a basis of their rights to statehood.
 Klemenčič and Žagar think that although Croatia ceased to exist as an independent state, the Croatian nobility retained relatively strong powers.
 Klaić thinks that the Trogir manuscript, the earliest text of the alleged pact, is not the text of that surrender, but describes contemporary relations between king and nobility and then traced that current 14th century reality back to an initial agreement.